 The New Avengers

-Eventually, the Avengers broke up, in Avengers Disassembled after the Scarlett Witch had a nervous breakdown and killed a few team members.
-For a few months there where no Avengers.
-Captain America however soon found himself in a situation that brought together many of New York's superheroes once again.
-Finding destiny to have struck twice, Captain America formed the New Avengers, together with Iron Man, Luke Cage, newcomers Sentry and Ronin and known superheroes such as Wolverine and Spider-Man.
-Iron Man soon found a headquarters for the team and so the New Avengers where born.
+Eventually, the Avengers disbanded in Avengers Disassembled after the Scarlet Witch had a nervous breakdown and killed a few team members.
+For a few months, there were no Avengers in the immediate vicinity.
+However, Captain America soon found himself in a situation that brought together many of New York's superheroes once again.
+Finding that destiny has struck twice, Captain America formed the New Avengers.
+Together with himself, Iron Man, Luke Cage, newcomers Sentry and Ronin, and known superheroes such as Wolverine and Spider-Man.
+In need of a new headquarters, Iron Man soon found one for the team.
+And so, the New Avengers were born.